 I come from a country where education is highly subsidized.
 True there is no social security which is a big disadvantage and doesn’t outweigh subsidized education.
 But, I graduated with almost $0 in tuition cost.
 My only expense was the living cost while I was in a dorm.
 Even the dorm had a very nominal rental fee.
-After living in USA for last 10 years and after watching 100’s of close friends graduating from college with enormous student loan, I wonder if the new graduates are really happy with their first job or are they worried to repay their debt.
+After living in the USA for the last 10 years and after watching 100’s of close friends graduating from college with an enormous student loan, I wonder if the new graduates are really happy with their first job or are they worried to repay their debt.

 Let’s start with some statistics.
 Almost 40 million Americans have student loan debt.
-The aggregate amount of loan is $1.2 Trillion, 84% increase from 2008.
-Now this enormous debt started putting pressure on US economy.
+The aggregate amount of loans is $1.2 Trillion, 84% increase from 2008.
+Now this enormous debt started putting pressure on the US economy.
 While it’s arguable whether govt. should come for helping the students and extend tax breaks, loan forgiveness or other perks that they generally extend for businesses, let’s try to find a solution for your debt problem when you’ve just graduated.

 Before we start, if you’re still in college, have a look at my post on side income ideas for college students, which I compiled by interviewing students from various universities.
-It’s always better to graduate with lesser debt, rather than relying on your first job to pay student loan off.
+It’s always better to graduate with lesser debt, rather than relying on your first job to pay student loans off.
 If you can save $500 per month from your side income, that’s $24,000 in 4 years of college.

 While much of the debt is unavoidable, depending on the size and capacity of student loans, there are steps you can take to effectively minimize your debt from this point onward.